Relintai/pandemonium_engine_docs/modules/voxelman.md

 # Voxelman

-A voxel engine for godot, focusing more on editor integration, gameplay-related features, and extendability (even from gdscript), without sacrificing too much speed.
+A voxel engine for pandemonium, focusing more on editor integration, gameplay-related features, and extendability (even from gdscript), without sacrificing too much speed.

 This is an engine module!
-Which means that you will need to compile it into Godot!
+Which means that you will need to compile it into Pandemonium!
 [See the compiling section here.](#compiling)

 You can find a demonstration project (with pre-built binaries) here: https://github.com/Relintai/the_tower

-## Godot Version Support
+## Pandemonium Version Support

 I'm currently mostly using [Terraman](https://github.com/Relintai/terraman) instead of this, so it might get temporarily a bit behind.\
 If compile breaks, and I don't notice please report.